 Very simply, the way that countless Christians pull the lever of the H-bomb (heresy) on their fellow brethren today violates both the way the first-century Christians understood heresy as well as the later usage of the term in church history.

-As we noted earlier, instead of reserving the word “heresy” for those who activity work against the church, and instead of accepting the Ecumenical creeds as the ultimate criteria of orthodoxy, many today set up their own particular belief systems as the standard of “orthodoxy” and then drop the H-bomb on any who merely believe differently.
+As we noted earlier, instead of reserving the word “heresy” for those who actively work against the church, and instead of accepting the Ecumenical creeds as the ultimate criteria of orthodoxy, many today set up their own particular belief systems as the standard of “orthodoxy” and then drop the H-bomb on any who merely believe differently.

-Sadly, most of those who are wrongly called “heretics” by some fellow Christians today are people who are completely orthodox according to the historic Christian creeds and they are not dividing local assemblies.
+Sadly, most of those who are wrongly called “heretics” by some fellow Christians today are people who are completely orthodox according to the historic Christian creeds, and they are not dividing local assemblies.
 But some people have called them “heretics” simply because they hold to a particular view of Christ’s coming, of ecclesiology, or of the gifts of the Spirit.

 Others have been labeled “heretics” because they hold to a certain interpretation of Genesis 1, or to a particular understanding of God’s sovereignty, or of election, free will, or the nature of the future.